 BONUS: If you choose to send more than one card, think about sending different types (Christmas, Hanukkah, or a general Holidays card).

-Not sure what card to send?
+Not sure what cards to send for kids in the hospital?
 Here are some suggestions!

-As mentioned above, you could totally make your own holiday greeting card and mail it to the kiddos.
+As mentioned above, you could totally make your own holiday greeting cards for hospitalized kids.
 Just make sure to avoid adding anything that may fall off like glitter.
-If you’re short on time, but would still really like to send hospitalized kids some holiday cards — you still can.
-Here are a few holiday cards that you can send to brighten their day.
+If you’re short on time, but would still really like to send cards to sick children — you still can.
+Here are a few holiday cards for kids in the hospital that you can send to brighten their day.

 1. Whale Hello There